How to Bargain in Mexico Like a Pro (and Have Fun Too!)

 They’re waiting for you on Medano Beach :-)

-In Cabo San Lucas, most of the vendors ply Medano Beach, one of the best beaches in Cabo.
+Most of the vendors ply Medano Beach, one of the area’s most popular beaches.

 (A few try their luck on the Corridor beaches in front of the major resorts; you rarely see a vendor on beaches on the Pacific side.)